UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 To switch internet providers seamlessly, keep your current service active until the new connection is confirmed working.

 Making the decision to switch from Xfinity to AT&T, or vice versa, often triggers anxiety about losing internet access during the transition.
 The trick is to overlap your services by a few days rather than canceling your current provider immediately.
 Schedule your new installation first.
 Once the new technician sets up the equipment and you verify the Wi-Fi is actively working, you can safely call your old provider to cancel.
-Checking recent customer satisfaction benchmarks can help you compare how customers rate each provider in your area, so do not let the fear of a temporary outage keep you stuck in a bad contract.
+Do not let the fear of a temporary outage keep you stuck in a bad contract with escalating monthly rates.

 1. Order your new service and schedule the activation date.